 By Dr. Joshua Gonzalez As a sexual medicine specialist, I spend a good deal of time talking about erections.
 Erectile dysfunction (ED) is actually a pretty common problem.
 Estimates of the prevalence of ED range from 9% to 40% of men by age 40, and generally increase by 10% with each decade thereafter1.
 ED affects approximately 30 million …

-Pelvic floor physical therapy helps men after prostatectomy
+Pelvic floor physical and occupational therapy helps men after prostatectomy

 By Melinda Fontaine, DPT, PHRC Walnut Creek What would men’s health month be without a blog about prostate cancer?
 One in seven men will be diagnosed with prostate cancer in his lifetime.
 Will this number be affected by the recent change in the U.S. Preventive Services Task Force’s change in recommendations on screening for prostate cancer?
 What happens when …

-Prostatitis, pelvic pain, and physical therapy: a case of success!
+Prostatitis, pelvic pain, and physical and occupational therapy: a case of success!

 By Admin David was diagnosed with a urinary tract infection and prostatitis.
 Antibiotics did not help.
 Did he have an infection or pelvic floor dysfunction?
 A few initial words from David: “My journey that ended with pelvic health and rehabilitation began with an unfortunate experience that I understand is all too common a story for men.
 After I …